10 Simple Ways to Improve Your Mood When You're Feeling Down

 There are a number of simple things that anyone can do to lift their mood.

 You may already be doing some of these things, and you certainly don’t need to be doing them all.
-Just try the ones that you feel most comfortable with, or that are easiest for you.
+Just try the ones that feel most comfortable, or that are easiest for you.

 1. Spend more time with sympathetic friends and relatives.

-Talking to others about our feelings helps us to process them, put them into perspective, and obtain advice and support.
+So long as they are receptive, talking to others about our feelings helps us to process them, put them into perspective, and obtain advice and support.
 Don’t be afraid to tell people that you need their time, or feel guilty for taking it.
-If you are uncomfortable talking to friends and relatives, or are unable to do so, you can phone a helpline instead.
-Even if you don’t want to talk about your feelings, spending time with sympathetic others, for example, playing sports or cooking a meal, should help to lift your mood.
+If you are uncomfortable talking to relatives and friends, or are unable to do so, you can phone a helpline instead.
+Even if you don’t want to talk about your feelings, spending time with others, for example, playing sports or cooking a meal, should help to lift your mood.